0xSpaceShard/starknet-hardhat-plugin/README.md

 ### Runtime network

-To set the network used in your Hardhat scripts/tests, use `starknet["network"]`.
-Not specifying one will default to using Alpha testnet.
+To set the network used in your Hardhat scripts/tests, use `starknet["network"]` or the `--starknet-network` CLI option.
+Not specifying one will default to using alpha-goerli.

 A faster approach is to use [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet), a Ganache-like local testnet.